ton-community/ton-docs/docs/v3/documentation/smart-contracts/message-management/sending-messages.md

 Note that any [Cell](/v3/concepts/dive-into-ton/ton-blockchain/cells-as-data-storage) may contain up to `1023` bits.
 If you need to store more data, you should split it into chunks and store it in reference cells.
 :::

-For instance, if your message body is 900 bits long, you can not store it in the same cell as the message header.
+For example, if your message body is 900 bits long, you can't store it in the same cell as the message header.
+Including the message header fields would make the total cell size exceed 1023 bits, triggering a `cell overflow` exception during serialization.

-Indeed, in addition to message header fields, the total size of the cell will be more than 1023 bits, and during serialization, there will be a `cell overflow` exception.
-In this case, instead of `0`, which stands for "in place message body flag (Either)", there should be `1`, and the message body should be stored in the reference cell.
+In this case, use `1` instead of `0` for the "in-place message body flag" (Either), which will store the message body in a separate reference cell.

 Those things should be handled carefully because some fields have variable sizes.

+For instance, `MsgAddress` may be represented by four constructors:

+- `addr_none`
+- `addr_std`
+- `addr_extern`
+- `addr_var`

-For instance, `MsgAddress` may be represented by four constructors: `addr_none`, `addr_std`, `addr_extern`, and `addr_var` with length from 2 bits ( for `addr_none`) to 586 bits (for `addr_var` in the largest form).
+With length from 2 bits for `addr_none` to 586 bits for `addr_var` in the largest form.

 The same stands for nanotons' amounts, which is serialized as `VarUInteger 16`.
-That means 4 bits indicating the byte length of the integer and then indicating earlier bytes for the integer itself.
-That way, 0 nanotons will be serialized as `0b0000` (4 bits that encode a zero-length byte string and then zero bytes), while 100.000.000 TON (or 100000000000000000 nanotons) will be serialized as `0b10000000000101100011010001010111100001011101100010100000000000000000` (`0b1000` stands for 8 bytes and then 8 bytes themselves).
+That means 4 bits indicating the byte length of the integer and then bytes for the integer itself.

+That way:

+- `0` nanotons serialized as `0b0000` (4 bits indicating zero-length byte string + no bytes)
+- `100000000000000000` nanotons (100,000,000 TON) serializes as:
+  `0b10000000000101100011010001010111100001011101100010100000000000000000`
+  (where `0b1000` specifies 8 bytes length followed by the 8-byte value)

 :::info message size
 Note that the message has general size limits and cell count limits, too,